2019 Goal Setting

 And a few things that did NOT work for me were:

-not planning ahead for busy seasons of work
+not keeping up with self-care during busy seasons of work

 Some of my biggest lessons I see as I look through the items above are: